ushuayac/macOSDrives/README.md

 - Catalina installer

 - “e” partition
     - Cat.dmg image (test boot for ES)
     - go.sh script (ASR script with options for our ES image, big sur image, monterey image, and ventura image
     - es.sh script for ES only
+    - All other scripts

 - “s” partition containing Sonoma image that doesn’t work